yaroslavyaroslav/Diffable/README.md

 ## Disclaimer

+> **Note**
-This plugin is a refactored and updated verion of an ammazing plugin https://github.com/zsong/diffy which is seems depricated long ago.
+> This plugin is a refactored and updated verion of an ammazing plugin https://github.com/zsong/diffy which is seems depricated long ago.

+> **Note**
-None of the team stand behind Kaleidoscope app have paid me any amount for being a part of this plugin behind the scene.
+> None of the team stand behind Kaleidoscope app have paid me any amount for being a part of this plugin behind the scene.
 Though they were so kind to provide me a code snippet that let me integrate with their tool in a smooth way.

+> **Note**
-Therefore any other diffing tool are more than welcome to become integrated on the same terms as they were — by PR to that repo.
+> Therefore any other diffing tool are more than welcome to become integrated on the same terms as they were — by PR to that repo.